CuriousNekomimi/AIDCAT/README.md

 **Saved AI Dungeon games exported using AID CAT can now be imported and played with [KoboldAI](https://github.com/KoboldAI/KoboldAI-Client)!** KoboldAI is a browser front-end for playing with multiple local & remote AI models.
 KoboldAI supports interact with the AI models via Tensorflow and includes a easy-to-use automated install process.
 Currently supported models are GPT Neo 1.3B/2.7B, GPT-2 Med/Large/XL, Megatron (via InferKit API) as well as the ability to run your fine-tuned custom GPT-Neo (e.g., Neo-horni) and custom GPT-2 (e.g., CloverEdition) models.

 ## [Latest Release](https://github.com/CuriousNekomimi/AIDCAT/releases)
-### 2021-05-30: v0.6.9
+### 2021-06-10: v0.7.0
 ```
-Added the ability to obfuscate all adventures' title, description, tags, memory, actions, undone actions, and world info with junk data.
+Added the ability to disable Safe Mode
+Hardened the obfuscation script against network instability
+Optimized the obfuscation script to run faster
 **WARNING!
 Obfuscating adventures wipes all adventures on an account and CANNOT BE UNDONE!**
-Added an info page to sources documenting Latitude.
 ```
 Instructions below copied with edits from original script author's site (referenced files uploaded here for archival purposes):